eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 ## Example Usage

-- **Input Data (Streamlit UI)**: The user will input features like customer details, usage patterns, account history, etc.
+- **Input Data (Streamlit UI)**: The user will upload CSV file containing new data with the same structure of the data which the model trained on, usage patterns, account history, etc.
-- **Output**: The model will predict whether the customer is likely to churn or not, along with the probability of churn.
+- **Output**: The model will predict whether the customer is likely to churn or not, along with the probability of churn, you will receive a CSV file ready to download containing Customer ID, Channel Sales, Prediction.

-## Future Improvements

-- **Model Improvements**: Experiment with other algorithms such as Gradient Boosting or XGBoost to compare results.
-- **Hyperparameter Optimization**: Implement more advanced hyperparameter tuning techniques such as RandomizedSearchCV or Bayesian Optimization.
-- **Model Versioning**: Use **MLflow** for better model tracking and versioning to keep track of the performance of different models.
-- **Model Interpretability**: Use tools like SHAP or LIME to explain model predictions and improve user trust in the deployed solution.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README further based on specific needs or additional features that your project may include!
-Let me know if you need further adjustments or details!